-Prehospital Antibiotics Against Sepsis (PHANTASi)
+Prehospital Antibiotics Against Sepsis Trial (PHANTASi)

 Sepsis is one of the most frequent reasons for referral to emergency departments (EDs) worldwide.
 The incidence of sepsis is likely to rise in the upcoming years.
 Sepsis has a tendency to become more serious when left untreated with a high mortality rate, exceeding even those of myocardial infarction and stroke.
 Therefore, much effort has been put in to start with appropriate therapy as early as possible.
 Early goal-directed therapy (EGDT) in the emergency department with fluid resuscitation, administration of vasopressors/vasodilators and intravenous antibiotics in patients with severe sepsis and septic shock has indeed decreased mortality substantially.
-Emergency medical personnel have already made a significant difference in improving care for patients with acute coronary syndrome, multiple trauma and stroke.
+Emergency medical services (EMS) personnel have already made a significant difference in improving care for patients with acute coronary syndrome, multiple trauma and stroke.
 Patients with severe sepsis or septic shock could also benefit greatly from timely pre-hospital care.
-Earlier recognition and initiation of treatment by emergency medical personnel may improve survival even more.
+Earlier recognition and initiation of treatment by EMS personnel may improve survival even more.

 Interestingly, the first hour of ED presentation seems to be the most critical hour.
 Administration of antibiotics and fluid resuscitation in the pre-hospital setting will reduce the time to administration substantially.
 In adults, to the best of our knowledge, no studies on the effect of pre-hospital administration of antibiotics have been performed.
 In children with meningitis, some uncontrolled studies show contradictory results, most probably due to bias by severity.
-We propose a non-blinded randomised multi-centre clinical trial study on the efficacy of early, pre-hospital intravenous administration of broad spectrum antibiotics (ceftriaxone), which are effective against a wide variety of infectious pathogens that cause most common community-acquired infections) in patients referred to the ED with suspected severe sepsis or septic shock.
+We propose a non-blinded randomised multicentre clinical trial study on the efficacy of early, pre-hospital intravenous administration of broad spectrum antibiotics (ceftriaxone), which are effective against a wide variety of infectious pathogens that cause most common community-acquired infections) in patients referred to the ED with suspected severe sepsis or septic shock.

 |Study Design:||Allocation: Randomized